AxonIQ/reference-guide/part-iii-infrastructure-components/spring-boot-autoconfiguration.md

 ## Serializer Configuration

-By default, Axon uses an XStream based serializer to serialize objects, as is described in further detail [here](../part-iv-advanced-tuning/advanced-customizations.md#serializers).
+By default, Axon uses an XStream based serializer to serialize objects, as is described in further detail in the [Advanced Customizations](../part-iv-advanced-tuning/advanced-customizations.md#serializers) section.
 This can be changed by defining a bean of type `Serializer` in the application context.

 While the default Serializer provides an arguably ugly xml based format, it is capable of serializing and deserializing virtually anything, making it a very sensible default.
 However, for events, which needs to be stored for a long time and perhaps shared across application boundaries, it is desirable to customize the format.